Trade Intelligence Center

 NEVSAL ZULKUF ALHAS

-I am graduated from Middle East Technical University (metu.edu.tr) department of Economics in 2005
+I am graduated from Middle East Technical University (metu.edu.tr) Department of Economics in 2005 (Ankara, Turkey)

-I started to export construction machinery in Ankara, the capital city of Turkey in Ostim Organized Industrial Zone (ostim.org.tr)
+I started to export construction machines in Ankara in Ostim Organized Industrial Zone (ostim.org.tr)

 I established a company, Nevsal Machinery Co.
 Ltd. to export construction materials and machinery to Middle East countries.

-I moved to Iraq in 2010, and stayed 4,5 yerar there.
+I moved to Iraq in 2010, and stayed 4,5 years there.
 I initially worked for construction industry in Erbil city for 2,5 years.
-During the last 2 years, I exported goods from Turkey to imported and distributed them inside Iraq.
+For the last 2 years, I exported goods from Turkey, imported and distributed them inside Iraq.